cyndis/qmlrs/README.md

 when building with Cargo.
 You will need `cmake`, Qt5 and a C++ compiler that can compile Qt5 code.
 Your Qt5 installation should have at least the following modules: Core, Gui, Qml, Quick and Quick Controls.

+If you are installing Qt5 from source, please note that passing "-noaccessibility" to the configure script disables the qtquickcontrols module.

 ## Current limitations

 - The Engine holds ownership of all properties and signal emission requires a reference to one.